destinyae/swarms/README.md

 -----

 ## Folder Structure
-The swarms package has been meticlously crafted for extreme use-ability and understanding, the swarms package is split up into various modules such as `swarms.agents` that holds pre-built agents, `swarms.structs` that holds a vast array of structures like `Agent` and multi agent structures.
+The swarms package has been meticulously crafted for extreme use-ability and understanding, the swarms package is split up into various modules such as `swarms.agents` that holds pre-built agents, `swarms.structs` that holds a vast array of structures like `Agent` and multi agent structures.
 The 3 most important are `structs`, `models`, and `agents`.

 ```sh
 ├── __init__.py